Kasekopf/loop-casual/README.md

     class 5 - Disco Bandit
     class 6 - Accordion Thief
   pulls NUMBER - Number of pulls to use.
 Lower this if you would like to save some pulls to use for in-ronin farming.
-(Note that this argument is not needed if you pull all your farming items before running the script). [default: 20] [setting: loopgyou_pulls] verboseequip - Print out equipment usage before each task. [setting: loopgyou_verboseequip] tune TEXT - Use your hewn moon-rune spoon to retune to this sign when optimal. [setting: loopgyou_tune] delaytower - Delay the NS tower until after ronin ends. [default: false] [setting: loopgyou_delaytower] fax BOOLEAN - Use a fax to summon a monster.
+(Note that this argument is not needed if you pull all your farming items before running the script). [default: 20] [setting: loopgyou_pulls] tune TEXT - Use your hewn moon-rune spoon to retune to this sign when optimal. [setting: loopgyou_tune] delaytower - Delay the NS tower until after ronin ends. [default: false] [setting: loopgyou_delaytower] seasoning BOOLEAN - If true, get special seasoning from SongBoom boombox after the beginning of the run. [default: true] [setting: loopgyou_seasoning] actions NUMBER - Maximum number of actions to perform, if given.
+Can be used to execute just a few steps at a time. [setting: loopgyou_actions] verboseequip - Print out equipment usage before each task. [setting: loopgyou_verboseequip] fax BOOLEAN - Use a fax to summon a monster.
 Set to false if the faxbots are offline. [default: true] [setting: loopgyou_fax] ignoretasks TEXT - A comma-separated list of task names that should not be done.
 Can be used as a workaround for script bugs where a task is crashing. completedtasks TEXT - A comma-separated list of task names the should be treated as completed.
 Can be used as a workaround for script bugs.